geugenm/modern-lab-applets/README.md

 1. Clone this repository.
 2. Install the CheerpJ plugin.
 3. Run the script using the command mentioned above.
-4. Every time you go to a page with applet just click on the icon of *CheerJ* plugin to run it.
+4. Every time you go to a page with applet just wait for the loading.
+As it applets and slow java, so it might take u even a minute to wait.

+### How does it work?
+The Java runtime invokes an interceptor and converter to WebAssembly.
+This process allows Java to be compiled to WebAssembly and run in a web browser.
+WebAssembly is a binary format that enables the execution of code by modern web browsers at near-native speeds.
+When a web page loads a WebAssembly module, the browser downloads the module's binary file and compiles it to machine code using a virtual machine called the WebAssembly Runtime, which is integrated into the browser's JavaScript engine